andreas/andreas.github.io/_posts/2014-08-22-implementing-the-binary-memcached-protocol-with-ocaml-and-bitstring.md

 ---
 layout: post
-title: Implementing the Binary Memcached Protocol with Ocaml and Bitstring
+title: Implementing the Binary Memcached Protocol with OCaml and Bitstring
 ---

-I've known Ocaml for a while, but I never really put it to use outside of academic work back in university.
+I've known OCaml for a while, but I never really put it to use outside of academic work back in university.
 After reading [Real World Ocaml](https://realworldocaml.org/) my excitement for Ocaml reappeared and I wanted to try out [Core](https://ocaml.janestreet.com/ocaml-core/latest/doc/) and [Async](https://realworldocaml.org/v1/en/html/concurrent-programming-with-async.html).
 At the back of my mind, I also remembered [bitstring](https://code.google.com/p/bitstring/), an awesome Ocaml library for creating and pattern matching on bitstrings.
 To cover all three, I decided to write a Memcached client using the [binary protocol](https://code.google.com/p/memcached/wiki/MemcacheBinaryProtocol).

 I'll try to cover my experience in a number of blog posts.
 In this first post, I'll be talking about using bitstring for parsing and constructing binary data for the Memcached protocol.